-- Some background is important for understanding the purpose and rationale for the SONGS wetland mitigation project. - The SONGS reactors were cooled by a single pass seawater system. - Units 2 and 3 have separate intake lines that are located in about 30 feet of water offshore of the power plant - When operational, the water was elevated 19 deg F above ambient in the plant and then discharged through an extensive diffuser system designed to dissipate the heat. - Power plant heated cooling water and turbulence was found to kill fish eggs, larvae and small immature fish; these losses were projected to cause substantial reductions in populations of adult fish in the Southern California Bight. - Construction of Units 2 and 3 was found to be consistent with the Coastal Act only if these significant adverse impacts to fish would be mitigated.
+- To review the purpose and rationale beyond the SONGS wetland mitigation project. - The SONGS reactors were cooled by a single pass seawater system. - Units 2 and 3 had separate intake lines located in about 30 feet of water offshore of the power plant - When operational, the water pumped into the plant was elevated about 19 degree F above ambient in the plant, and then discharged through an extensive diffuser system designed to dissipate the heat. - Power plant heated cooling water and turbulence was found to kill fish eggs, larvae and small immature fish; these losses were projected to cause substantial reductions in populations of adult fish in the Southern California Bight. - Construction of Units 2 and 3 was found to be consistent with the Coastal Act only if these significant adverse impacts to fish were mitigated.